-In the short term and with eyes closed to valuations, markets still seem to have forward impetus.
+In the short term and with an eye closed to valuations, one can see very little standing in the way of stock markets continuing to rise.
 The central banks, led by Japan's, continue to feed liquidity into the system.
 Corporate activity continues to absorb outstanding shares at a faster rate than new stock is being issued.
-While economic expansion will broaden in Europe and Asia it seems unlikely to grow at a pace that will threaten inflation or, indeed, fully absorb the pool of cheap funds.
-Share markets will respond with enthusiasm to an environment of positive earnings surprises though rising interest rates should detract from the valuations of high growth companies.
+While economic expansion will broaden in Europe and Asia it seems unlikely to grow at a pace that will threaten relative price stability or, indeed, fully absorb the pool of cheap funds.
+Equity markets will respond with enthusiasm to an environment of positive earnings surprises though rising interest rates should detract from the valuations of high growth companies.
 In most markets, there is an absence of attractive alternative investments and only in the US and UK, among the major markets, are we seeing much leakage of funds into property.
 While the Japanese market has run hard in anticipation of better things, we do not believe any retracement will be particularly harsh in the context of a continuing flow of positive news and the need for domestic savings to seek higher rewards.

-Despite all the above, we nonetheless intend to maintain the short position against our US holdings.
-Exact timing is immensely difficult but it is virtually certain that, at some stage, investment principles will assert themselves.
+Despite all the above, we nonetheless intend to maintain our short position against the US market.
+Exact timing is immensely difficult but it is virtually certain that at some stage, investment principles will assert themselves.
 It is clear that at current levels, valuations on Wall Street are highly stretched.
 It is also the case that the US economy is in a much more advanced phase of its economic cycle than virtually any other, which supports our belief that some time relatively soon, Wall Street will come under pressure from rising interest rates.
 It may be true that any sharp sell-off will temporarily be seen as a buying opportunity by the now well-trained public.
 Following each recent setback, the market has been characterised by a new emerging component, be it information technology or the internet, that has taken the index to yet higher levels.
 Obviously we cannot know that there will not be other large engines to drive the index higher, but as other economies improve there will be growing competition in terms of opportunities and certainly a significant absorption of the liquidity, which has been such an important driver of all markets.